ecsx-framework/ECSx/guides/tutorial/backend_basics.md

     Ship.Components.XVelocity.add(entity, 0)
     Ship.Components.YVelocity.add(entity, 0)
   end

+  :ok
 end
 ```

-Now when the server starts, there will be forty ships set up and ready to go.
+Now whenever the server starts, there will be forty ships set up and ready to go.